LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 the plotline from the tutorial scenarios in the form of flashbacks and eventually lead up to the events that start the main crawl adventure.
-The training they provide is more synthetic in nature, drilling a particular skill set, even as exotic as opportunity fire management and big asymmetric battles.
+The training they provide is more synthetic in nature, drilling a particular skill set, even as exotic as opportunity fire management, a frantic race to the exit and big asymmetric battles.
 The challenge may be, accordingly, quite tough.

-The main scenario, the deep crawl, is the only one that takes place in a multi-floor setting, spanning 10 varied levels, requiring lots of time and focus to beat and providing considerable replayability.
+The main scenario, the long crawl, is the only one that takes place in a multi-floor setting, requiring lots of time and focus to beat.
 The player has a choice of exploring a single level at a time or portions of many levels along a single staircase.
+On some levels he may explore and loot with a single scout eluding most opponents.
+On others he may be forced to change the pace and perform a complete exterminatory sweep involving his whole party.
+On yet others, his best course of action may be to defend a key location until the first wave of attackers is broken.
-The scenario is the gist and the main challenge of the game, involving strategic resource management and area denial elements.
-The crawl game mode is the most replayable, though even the small scenarios can be refreshed by increasing difficulty level and striving to beat a high score.
+The size of the game arena calls for strategic thinking, including resource management, area denial and unavoidable temporary retreats to other levels.
+Thus, the crawl game mode is the most replayable, but even the small scenarios can be refreshed by increasing difficulty level and striving to beat a high score.

 Exploring the world